melanieritchot/Anne-of-Green-Gables-eBook/V3AnneofGreenGables.md

 :::{.poetry}
 | The little birds sang as if it were
-| The one day of summer in all the year.”
+| The one day of summer in all the year.
 :::

 Matthew enjoyed the drive after his own fashion, except during the moments when he met women and had to nod to them—for in Prince Edward island you are supposed to nod to all and sundry you meet on the road whether you know them or not.